rinq/websocket/README.md

 Unlistens from notifications on the given `namespaces` variable argument list.

-Unlisten accepts a variable argument list of string namespace names to listen on.
+Unlisten accepts a variable argument list of string namespace names to stop listening on.
 It is safe to call unlisten for a namespace that is not being listened to.

-Notifications will not be sent to sessions that are not listening on a namespace.
+Notifications will not be sent to sessions that are not listening on the namespace of a notification.
 Sessions do not need to listen on any namespaces.

 <a name="session.destroy" />